-According to the Federal law of Russian Federation “About personal data” every applicant has to sign “Personal data processing consent”.
+According to the Federal law of Russian Federation “About personal data” every client has to sign “Personal data processing consent”.
 For a minor (all children under 14) a lawful representative (parents, tutors, etc.) should sign this document.

 To Download a Form: